Specialized Therapy for Neurodivergent (ADHD, ASD, HSP) Men

 Frequently Asked Questions

-This depends mostly on your desires from counselling as well as other factors (i.e., financial ability, scheduling availability, etc.).
+In therapy for men how frequently you should have a counselling session depends.
+It depends mostly on your desires from counselling as well as other factors (i.e., financial ability, scheduling availability, etc.).
 However, it is suggested to start with more frequent sessions for the first 3-5 sessions.
-One session per week or every two weeks is often enough to gain traction in progress, for us to develop a trusting and comfortable relationship, and to start making changes.
+One session per week or every two weeks is often enough to gain traction in progress.
+This helps you and your counsellor to develop a trusting and comfortable relationship, and to start making changes.

 As of now, sessions are currently only provided remotely.
 Thus, video and telephone sessions are the available options.